opcoder0/the-rust-book/ch10/README_lifetimes.md

 ## Lifetimes and References

 In Rust every reference has a lifetime, which is the scope the reference is valid.
 Most of the lifetimes are implicit and inferred.
 Just as we annotate types when more than one type is possible; we annotate lifetime _only_ when lifetimes of references could be related in a few different ways.
 Rust uses the _generics_ syntax to annotate lifetimes.
+A lifetime annotation is represented by an apostrophe (') followed by a short name or a character.
+Example `'a` or `'b` etc.

 ## Preventing dangling references with lifetimes